Taw Valley Brewery :: Devon :: Small batch craft beers hand made with care

 The brewery was a long-term ambition after years of home-brewing.

-Our plan
+The plan

 Start a micro-brewery in the large threshing barn.
-It sounded easy!
+It sounded easy.
 The barn had recently been restored and there was plenty of space for brewing down the far end plus potential for an events area in the main hall.
 But it had stood empty since storing potatoes 30 years back, was Grade II listed and lacking any basic infrastructure.

 We also went shopping on ebay, picking up a mostly complete and well travelled set of English made brewing vessels from Simon in Bridport.
 Here he is rocking a coordinated jacket and beer barrel look, before waving us off on our way.